necsanuradu/testPilot/README.md

       },
    }
    ```
-3. Trigger the testPilot execution by adding the <b>testPilot.render</b> on you return statement for you component
+3. Trigger the testPilot execution by adding the <b>testPilot.render</b> on you return statement for your component
 ```
    return testPilot.render(
      <div>